phillip-che/Light-and-Sound-Memory-Game/README.md

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.

-The only outside resource I used was this website which I found on the prework steps: https://www.w3schools.com/css/.
+The only outside resource I used was: https://www.w3schools.com/css/.

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)